-Leadership Wilkes-Barre’s Distinguished Leadership Alumni Award is designed to recognize exceptional Leadership Wilkes-Barre graduates.
+Leadership Northeast’s Distinguished Leadership Alumni Award is designed to recognize exceptional Leadership Northeast graduates.
 It has been presented annually, since 1986, to alumni who have made significant and notable contributions for the betterment of our communities.

 Bill O’Boyle is the Times Leader Media Group’s news columnist/staff writer.
 His popular “Beyond the Byline” column on Sundays and occasional “Feet to the Fire” commentaries are fixtures on the pages.
 Bill has written for the Times Leader since April 2007, covering everything from Wilkes-Barre City to presidential races and local, state and national politics to breaking news to the repair of the Wyoming Monument.

 A native of Plymouth now residing in Plains Township, O’Boyle volunteers with Victory Sports for adults with mental and physical challenges, the Hope Center Free Clinic of Wyoming Valley and he serves as a judge in the annual Plymouth Kielbasa Festival contest.
 A member of the Leadership Wilkes-Barre Core Class of 1988, he also served on the committee that began Junior Leadership Wilkes-Barre and he’s a 1995 graduate of Leadership USA.